explaingit

 Prompt 1

-How do I install git-extras and add these extra Git commands to my workflow?
+How do I install git-extras and use git-changelog to automatically generate a CHANGELOG from my commit messages?

 Prompt 2